By now there can be no doubt as to power of storytelling.

 Folk like Andy Goodman, Annette Simmons, Michael Margolis, Peter Guber, Katharine Hansen, and most certainly Joseph Campbell, have firmly established this fact in their discussions of the practical uses of storytelling.

-But there is one thing about the power of story that still intrigues me.
+But there is one thing about the power of storytelling that still intrigues me.

 Why do we respond to a particular story and completely ignore other stories?